 Mr. Li Jianggan, Chief Executive of Singapore-based venture outfit Momentum Works, commented that Chinese tech companies have reached a point where collaborative competition is necessary.
 “Most tech companies have saturated their natural growth potential, so lowering the walls gives further growth opportunities to players on both sides,” he explained.

 The integration allows Taobao to reach elderly consumers in less-developed regions of China who prefer WeChat Pay over Alipay, while WeChat Pay gains access to Taobao’s larger user base.
-Alibaba remains the leader in China’s e-commerce market, but its market share has been declining since 2019, as rivals JD.com and Pinduoduo offer lower prices.
+Alibaba remains the leader in China’s e-commerce market, but its market share has declined since 2019, as rivals JD.com and Pinduoduo offer lower prices.
 Recently, ByteDance’s Douyin, the Chinese version of TikTok, has also been aggressively expanding its e-commerce market presence.

 cross-platform payment options expand